CityOfLosAngeles/data-batcave-trainings/literate-garbanzo/01-data-cleanse/ReadMe.md

 * Why bother examining duplicates?
 * How could this process be automated?
 * What is the importance of data cleansing?
+* What would be other data cleansing activities?

 ### TO DO